“You never really know a man until you understand things from his point of view, until you climb into his skin and walk around in it.”

 Myrianthe has more than 15 years’ experience in the Global Mobility industry, both in house and as a provider across a variety of industry's, from Banking through to Oil & Gas.
 Myrianthe aims to bring her GM knowledge and experience to ensure great content at the Training sessions, Bite Size briefings, Huddles and Conference and is keen to meet new members.

 Caroline joined Expat Academy in January 2015 with a wealth of experience in Office Management and Administration.
 After graduating with a degree in Psychology, Caroline worked in recruitment and publicity both in the private and public sector.
-Caroline manages the day to day logisitics of Expat Academy Events.
+Caroline manages the day to day needs of our members.

-Tony joined the Expat Academy team in January 2017 and brings with him more than 25 years of experience within Global Mobility from a supplier perspective.
+Tony brings with him more than 25 years of experience within Global Mobility from a supplier perspective.
 His previous consultative approach to business development allows him to understand both the GM requirement of the corporate as well as the capabilities of the available supply options.

 "It’s great to share ideas and have a brainstorm with peers about what’s happening in the industry without any pressure.
 Hearing in practice how people get things done and what work arounds they’ve found is always useful."
 Victoria Christofides, Thomson Reuters

 "Expat Academy is an extremely useful resource for GM professionals.
 It’s great to have the facility to pass questions across which members will respond to.
 Lots of different networking and knowledge sharing events – plenty of opportunity to discuss relevant topics which are important to you and your GM programme."
 Wendy Maynard, IHG